Flight departures board at the airport

 The cheapest months to fly

-For international travel, the same logic applies: Late January through February tend to offer some of the year's lowest fares to Europe, Asia, and Latin America.
-September and October are also strong months for deals, sitting squarely in the shoulder season after the summer rush cools down.
+The same logic applies to international routes to Europe, Asia, and Latin America.
+September and October are strong too, sitting in the shoulder season after the summer rush ends.
+For domestic travel, your best bets are usually:

 • January (post-holiday slowdown)

-• September and October (kids are back in school, leisure travel drops)
+• September and October (kids back in school, leisure travel drops)

 The most expensive months to fly

-• Late March and early April: spring break season, especially for popular beach and theme park destinations
+• Late March and early April (spring break, especially beach and theme-park spots)

-• Late June: the start of peak European summer travel
+• Late June (the start of peak European summer)

-• The week of Thanksgiving: one of the most expensive domestic travel windows of the year
+• The week of Thanksgiving (one of the most expensive domestic stretches all year, though international travel can be quite affordable)

 Shoulder season

-Shoulder season is a traveler's secret weapon.
-These are the windows between peak and off-peak travel, close enough to good weather and open attractions but far enough from the crowds and premium pricing.
+Shoulder season is the traveler's secret weapon, the windows between peak and off-peak that are close enough to good weather but past the crowds and premium pricing.

-Cheapest days to fly and cheapest days to book (they're not the same)
+Cheapest days to fly vs. cheapest days to book

 This is one of the most common points of confusion for travelers: The cheapest day to fly is not necessarily the cheapest day to book.
 They're two different things, and mixing them up can cost you.